Use iTunes to restore your iOS device to factory settings

 - Connect your iOS device to your computer using the cable that came with it.

 - Select your iPhone, iPad, or iPod touch when it appears in iTunes.
-In the Summary pane, click the Restore button for your device.
+In the Summary panel, click Restore.

 - Click Restore again to confirm that you want to restore your device to factory settings and delete all data and content. iTunes will download the iOS software file and restore your iOS device.

-- After your iOS device is restored to factory settings, it will restart, and you’ll see the "Slide to set up” welcome screen.
+- After your iOS device is restored to factory settings, it will restart.
+Once it does, you’ll see the "Slide to set up” welcome screen.
 Follow the steps in the iOS Setup Assistant.
 You can set up your device as new or using a previous backup.
 If your iOS device has cellular service, it will activate after you restore.

 - If you get an error message, find out how to fix most update and restore errors.